HashMall0w/AmatonLike/README.md

 # AmatonLike
-University project, imulation of an e-commerce site written in C
+University project, simulation of an e-commerce site written in C